GeorgiaMap/partner-tools/overview/2021/README.md

-# Current Partner Tools
+# Partner Tool

-An overview of the current partner tools.

-## Group Members - for Location
+Overview of Fields and Functionality

+## My Account

+Name (First and Last)
+Title
+Email

+**Sections**
+My Organizations (and Roles) - Example: Georgia State Parks My Locations (and Roles) - Example: Individual Parks My Events (and Roles)
+Sign out

+## Roles

+A list of individuals for each organization, location and event.

 **Sortable columns**
 Name (First and Last)